PhantasarProductions/dyrt/ReadMe.md

 This (not yet complete) [Game Jolt Page](https://gamejolt.com/games/Dyrt_NET/426296) may soon show more details, or go to the [site](https://tricky.gamejolt.io/dyrt_NET)

-# Note

-Despite Github stating it, the game is NOT written in Pascal.
-Github notes it due to a prototype program I wrote in Pascal.
-The game itself doesn't use Pascal at all.

 # NIL Language

 This entire game has been written in the [NIL Programming Language](https://github.com/jpbubble/NIL-isn-t-Lua), which is a bit of an extention to Lua.
 The engine is the NALA engine.